tmcclintock/desc_package_template/README.md

 git add .
 git commit -m "initial commit"
 ```
-It is now ready for pushing up to GitHub and connecting to [Travis CI](https://travis-ci.org/).
+It is now ready for [pushing to GitHub](https://help.github.com/articles/create-a-repo/) and connecting to [Travis CI](https://travis-ci.org/).